Understanding Price Elasticity of Demand: Definition, Formula, and More

 Because quantity purchased usually goes down when price increases, the price elasticity for a good (or service) is usually negative.
 But, the rate at which quantity purchased goes down can vary a lot from one product category to another, for different market segments, due to the degree of competition, and from one brand to another.

-The degree of price elasticity (pricing sensitivity) affecting your product(s) makes a big difference to your marketing and pricing efforts.
+The degree of price elasticity (pricing sensitivity) affecting your product(s) makes a big difference to your marketing and product pricing efforts.

 Price Elasticity of Demand Formula